guilhermesouza11/quest-html-css-avancado/README.md

 ## Status ✅

-Concluído.
+Concluded.

 <br>

-## Tecnologias utilizadas ⌨️
+## Technologies used ⌨️

-Esse projeto foi desenvolvido a partir das tecnologias:
+This project was developed from the technologies:
 - HTML e CSS;
 - Javascript
 - Git e Github